MicrosoftDocs/learn/learn-pr/azure/manage-changes-bicep-code-git/includes/4-commit-files-view-history.md

 Planning your folder structure also makes it easier to deploy your solution from a pipeline.
 You'll learn about pipelines in a future module.

 Different teams have different conventions for how they set up their repository folders and files.
 Even if you aren't working with a team, it's still a good idea to decide on a convention to follow.
-This file and folder structure will help anyone who has to work with your code in future.
+A good file and folder structure will help anyone who has to work with your code in future.

 If your team doesn't already have a preference, here's a suggestion for how you might do it: